 Science and Engineering Center: Need extra help?
 The Science and Engineering Learning Center is a collaborative space staffed by undergraduate and graduate learning assistants (LAs) trained to assist students with some first and second year biology, chemistry, physics, computer science and engineering courses.
-We offer support for both lecture and laboratory courses for chemistry, physics, and engineering courses and lecture only for computer science and biology.
 Our goal is to help students grow as problem solvers by assisting with homework sets, lab reports, and preparing for exams.
-The Science and Engineering Learning Center is not a one-on-one tutoring center, but is rather a support system where students can get guidance from LAs as well as their peers.
-This center is open to all DU students.
-All services are free.
-Located in the north-west corner of the first floor of the Anderson Academic Commons (west of the writing center).
 See http://portfolio.du.edu/sec for a complete schedule.
+Students can access Las by clicking on the Zoom "room" link at the top of each discipline schedule.